jiyannie7/jiyannie7/README.md

 - 👋 Hi, I’m @jiyannie7
-- 👀 I’m interested in native mobile development and spent 1 and half years learning and creating.
+- 👀 I’m interested in native mobile development and spent 1 and half years learning and developing simple apps in my studies.

 <!---